Food, Jordan, Middle Eastern Food

 Written by Melissa

 Hi there! πŸ‘‹πŸ» I'm the "Girl" in Girl Eat World.
-I love eating, traveling and sharing my travel experiences.
-I am also a designer in tech industry.
+I love eating, traveling and sharing my travel experiences in this blog.
+During the day, I work as a designer in tech.
 More about me β†’

 14 Comments